Manuel-DominguezCBG/VCF-matcher/README.md

 ![alt text](https://github.com/Manuel-DominguezCBG/VCF-matcher/blob/main/Images_slides_and_stuff_to_explain_the_application/small_experiment.png?raw=true)

-The scatter plot shows the relation between the proportion of position with common genotypes (axis X) vs. the total number of positions compared (axis Y).
+The scatter plot shows the relation between the proportion of positions with common genotypes (axis x) vs. the total number of positions compared (axis y).
 In red the pair-samples that belong to the same patient.
 In blue, the pair-samples that don´t belong to the same patient.
 It can be seen how the method distinguishes when two samples belong or not to the same patient.
-Samples from the same biological source show a significant higher proportion of positions with same genotype.
+Samples from the same biological source show a significant higher proportion of positions with the same genotype.
 In other words, two VCF files from the same person presents more common variants than samples from different persons.

+In a more serious experiment, I would have wanted to run this with more samples but because to get the samples it is a big time consuming, and this is a learning project I think this is enough.

-In general, the program works but there are also some examples to consider that might generate results easy to misinterpret such as a false negative (low proportion of positions with common genotype of samples that really belong to the same patient) due to the VCF files don’t cover the same genomic regions e.g same patient but different kind of test.
+In general, the program works but there is also some factors to consider that might generate a misinterpretation such as a false negative (low proportion of positions with common genotype of samples that really belong to the same patient) due to the VCFs don’t cover the same genomic regions.

+I would recommend this was used as an upfront rapid analysis in a diagnostic setting and ID should be confirmed by QF-PCR wherever possible or by using custom high density SNP panels to generate a SNP profile for each sample and SNP panels specifically designed for sample identification.

 ## Testing

-11 tests have been carried out to verify that the results in every steps are what I expected.
+11 tests have been carried out to verify that the results in every steps are what it is expected.
 Details can be seen in the Test folder.

 With these 11 tests I have checked: